XiaochenWang-PSU/MedCSP/README.md

 # MedCSP
 Here lies the source codes of the paper "Unity in Diversity: Bridging Multimodal Medical Sources via Cross-source Pre-training".
-More details will be released after the acceptance of this paper.
+More details will be released after the publishment of this paper.

 ## Checkpoints
-Due to the space limitation of attachment (200M), it becomes impossible to add the pretrained checkpoint (700M) to the supplementary materials of the ARR submission.
-We will release the pretrained checkpoint through Huggingface after the acceptance of this manuscript.
+We will release the checkpoint of our model in the form of HuggingFace repo.